pythonanywhere/help_pages/articles/DeployExistingDjangoProject.md

 ### Create a Web app with Manual Config

 Head over to the **Web tab** and create a new web app, choosing the "Manual Configuration" option and the right version of Python (the same one you used to create your virtualenv).

 ### Enter your virtualenv name

 Once that's done, **enter the name of your virtualenv** in the Virtualenv section on the web tab and click OK.
 You can just use its short name "mysite-virtualenv", and it will automatically complete to its full path in /home/username/.virtualenvs.

 ### Edit your WSGI file

-Next, click through to the WSGI file from the link on the web tab.
+One thing that's important here: your Django project (if you're using a recent version of Django) will have a file inside it called `wsgi.py`.
+This is *not* the one you need to change to set things up on PythonAnywhere -- the system here ignores that file.

+Instead, the WSGI file to change is the one that has a link inside the "Code" section of the **Web tab** -- it will have a name something like `/var/www/yourusername_pythonanywhere_com_wsgi.py` or `/var/www/www_yourdomain_com_wsgi.py`.

+Click on the WSGI file link, and it will take you to an editor where you can change it.

 Delete everything except the Django section and then uncomment that section.
 Your WSGI file should look something like this:

 ```python
 # +++++++++++ DJANGO +++++++++++